Deep $\Pi^0_1$ Classes: Examples of deep classes

-We should note that this is a slight variation of the standard definition of diagonal non-computability, which is formulated in terms of the condition \begin{itemize} \item[(i$'$)] $f(n)\neq\phi_n(n)$ \end{itemize} instead of the condition (i) given above.
-However, this condition would make the class $\DNC_q$ and the results below dependent on the particular choice of enumeration of the partial computable functions, while with condition $(i)$, the results of the section are independent of the chosen enumeration.
+We should note that this is a slight variation of the standard definition of diagonal non-computability (used in~\cite{GreenbergM2011}), which is usually formulated in terms of the condition \begin{itemize} \item[(i$'$)] $f(n)\neq\phi_n(n)$ \end{itemize} instead of the condition (i) given above.
+While this makes no difference for diagonal non-computability alone, using condition (i') would make the class $\DNC_q$ highly dependent on the particular choice of enumeration $(\phi_e)_{e\in\N}$, while with our definition, this dependence is somewhat reduced.
+More precisely, we have the following robustness property.
+Let $J_0$ and $J_1$ be two optimal partial computable functions, and for an arbitrary computable order function $q$, let $\DNC_{q}^0$ and $\DNC_{q}^1$ be the corresponding classes of functions given by the above definition.
+Then there are constants~$c,d$ such that, setting $\tilde{q}(n)=q(cn+d)$, we have